datacarpentry/rr-automation/_episodes_rmd/01-automation.md

 The easiest way to document your code, is to add comments around your functions to explicitly indicate the purpose of each function, what the arguments are supposed to be (class and format) and the kind of output you will get from it.

-You may also want to take advantage of [roxygen](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html), it's a format that allows the documentation of functions, and it can easily be converted into the file formats used by R documentation.
+You may also want to take advantage of [`roxygen`](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html), it's a format that allows the documentation of functions, and it can easily be converted into the file formats used by R documentation.
 Writing for roxygen is not very different from simple comments, you just need to add some keywords to define what will end up in the different sections of the help files.
 This is not a strict requirement, and will it not make your analysis more reproducible, but it will be useful down the road if you think you will convert your manuscript into a package (see aside below).
 RStudio makes it easy to write roxygen.
-Once you have started writing a function, in the menu choose `Code > Insert Roxygen Skeleton or type Ctrl + Alt + Shift + R` on your keyboard.
+Once you have started writing a function, in the menu choose `Code > Insert Roxygen Skeleton` or type `Ctrl + Alt + Shift + R` on your keyboard.

 When documenting your functions, it important to not only document the kind of input your function takes, but also the format and structure of the output.